 Casting to a pair of hanging dock lights at dawn

-Our trips generally begin either starting at dusk into the night time or starting in the middle of the night going into the dawn hours depending on fishing the right tide conditions.
 The added bonus here is that the dawn and dusk periods have some of the best opportunities for a top water fly bite that will really get your adrenaline pumping!
-The primary targeted species are Spotted Sea Trout and Snook.
-Other species occasionally include Mangrove Snapper, Jack Cravelle, Bluefish, Ladyfish and Redfish.
+The primary targeted species are Spotted

 You can bet that this kind of fishing is one of the most certain ways of catching your 1st salty fish on fly with the smallest fly rod!
 It's just another way to get out fly fishing on our extensive menu of fly fishing opportunities here in NE Florida!